cwendorf/EASI/C-Examples/Donohue/README.md

 ## References

-Cumming, G., & Calin-Jageman, R. (2017). _Introduction to the new statistics._ New York: Routledge.
+Cumming, G., & Calin-Jageman, R. (2017). _Introduction to the new statistics._ Routledge.